GeorgeIniatis/GeorgeIniatis/README.md

 - 👋 Hi, I’m George Iniatis
 - 👀 I’m interested in Machine Learning, Data Analysis and Web Development
-- 🌱 I’m currently going to create models that try to predict whether a compound can successfully penetrate the Blood Brain Barrier or not as part of my 4th Year Project at UofG
+- 🌱 I’m currently trying to create models that predict whether a compound can successfully penetrate the Blood Brain Barrier or not as part of my 4th Year Project at UofG
 - 📫 You can reach me through my email jogeo98@hotmail.com

 <!---